mkryuk/openai-bot/readme.md

 set_system - Set system message
 add_system - Add new message to system messages reset - Reset chat conversation.
-Clears messages history
+Clears messages history add_user - Add user to authorized list, user will be allowed to use the bot delete_user - Delete user from authorized list add_group - Add group to authorized list, all users of this group will be allowed to use the bot delete_group - Delete group from authorized list

 ## Built With